Introduction

 I could not get IP multicast to work with WIFI Receivers (the sound drops constantly).

 There are well-known problems with multicast and WIFI (see for example this superuser.com question for detailed explanations).
-This seems to be dependant on the WIFI hardware (router/access points) used, so maybe you will have more luck than me.
+This seems to be dependent on the WIFI hardware (router/access points) used, so maybe you will have more luck than me.

 If some of your Receivers use WIFI, and you experience sound issues, check that "Unicast" is selected in the Songcast configuration "advanced" panel on the desktop.